katreparitosh/katreparitosh.github.io/_pages/about.md

 I enjoy working on projects which have my independent thought and concept behind it.
 It is challenging, but is an essential growth skill.

-Besides, I am a passionate musician.
-For the last 5 years, I have been composing and producing original music that blends Indian Classical Ragas and Western Chord soundscape. <a href="https://sites.google.com/view/geetdnyaneshwari"> Geet Dnyaneshwari : Rendering of divine melody quietly present in Dnyaneshwari</a>, a novel experimental musical project, where I have composed over 30 songs together with my father, each distinct in its beauty, meaning and aesthetic sense.
-I primarily use <a href = "https://www.apple.com/in/mac/garageband/">Garageband</a>, <a href = "https://www.image-line.com/flstudio/">FL Studio</a> and <a href = "https://www.spitfireaudio.com/labs/">Spitfire Audio</a> for my production and recording purposes.
 <br><br>
 <img src = "/images/Github Club.jpg">